Frontline Leadership Development

 Fraction

-One retained worker more than funds the entire training investment.
+With replacement costs running $60k to $90k per skilled technician, one retained person more than funds the entire workshop investment.
 The ROI on foundational leadership development is among the highest in operations.

 01